 Applications are accepted year around, however to secure place in class application must be in by June 1 for fall program start date.

-VGI will be starting our second Masters program in ecopsychology September 9, 2014.
-Applications are being accepted until June 1, 2014.
+VGI will be starting our second Master’s program in ecopsychology fall of 2015.
+Applications are being accepted.

 Tuition and Other Fees

-Note: Tuition fees does not include costs for textbooks required for courses.
+Note: Tuition fees does not include textbooks costs, ReWilding fee, or graduation fee.

 Summer Internship: $500